adam-l/fed-standards/README.md

 <hr>

 ## Tabs
-<p>I do not use spaces to for indentation in HTML.
-I use 1 tab instead and recommend that to others as a general rule.</p>
+I do not use spaces to for indentation in HTML.
+I use 1 tab instead and recommend that to others as a general rule.

 <hr>

 ## HTML Coding Standards
 ### Doctype
-<p>Enforce standards mode in web browser by putting a doctype at the beginning of your HTML document.
-A doctype is also neccessary for validating against HTML and XHTML specifications.</p>
+Enforce standards mode in web browser by putting a doctype at the beginning of your HTML document.
+A doctype is also neccessary for validating against HTML and XHTML specifications.

 #### HTML5 Doctype
 <div class="highlight">
 <pre>